Tombstone Junction: The park today

-Photos and Video
+Photos and video

-Another unique feature of Tombstone Junction is the rarity of photographs and almost utter lack of home video of the park in operation.
+Another unique feature of Tombstone Junction is the rarity of photographs and notable lack of home video of the park in operation compared to other theme parks during the era.
 Some photos are available among several blog websites of people who remember the park.
-These photos are usually from the 1970s era and mostly consist of pictures of and from the train.
+These photos usually date to the 1970s and mostly consist of pictures of and from the train.
 Pictures of the actual park are even rarer.

-Home video of the park is almost non-existent; however, there is a rare video taken by the engineer of the train ride in 1989 just before the first fire and features probably the best (if short) views of the park in its last days of operation.
-The rest of the video consists of run-bys of the train as well as a trip around the entire track loop from the cab of the locomotive.
-This video can be found on YouTube if one searches the parks name.
+Home video of the park is almost non-existent; however, there is a rare video taken by engineer Bill Johnson of the train ride in 1989 just before that year's fire and features several views of the park in its final days of operation.
+The rest of the video consists of run-bys of the train taken by Bill Slone as well as a trip around the entire track loop from the cab of the locomotive that was taken by Engineer Bill Johnson while operating the locomotive.
+This video can be found on YouTube if one searches the park's name.
+Footage of the train robbery show has also surfaced.